 Essay A. “What Matters Most to You and Why” (approx. 650 words)

-This notorious question has become emblematic of the Stanford GSB essays, and typically ties applicants in knots as they try to come up with an answer that they hope is clever, striking, or even profound.
+This notorious question has become emblematic of the Stanford GSB essays, and typically ties applicants in knots as they try to come up with an answer that they hope is clever, striking or profound.
 The school is looking not just for extremely bright and successful individuals, but also people who have strong values and want to have a positive impact in the world.
 Taking the time to really think about this question provides invaluable insight about your life purpose and values, and the true you that emerges from this introspection helps the GSB to evaluate fit and diversity of contribution to the class.

 Stanford suggests aiming to write 650 words, allowing no more than 1,050 words to cover this essay and a second essay question, “Why Stanford?”
 Maybe you feel that you can answer the first part of the question in one word, with things like love, family or chocolate.
 But the heart of the question, the part that reveals your life’s calling and uniquely personal journey for getting there, requires deeper introspection.
 Why does that one thing matter more than any other?

-To best tackle the structure of this essay, start with identifying a person, event, or experience that greatly impacted you, and think about the morals, values, and lessons you gained from this experience or interaction.
+To best tackle the structure of this essay, start with identifying a person, event or experience that greatly impacted you, and think about the morals, values and lessons you gained from this experience or interaction.
 How do you use these lessons today, and how do they impact your drive, your motivation, and your vision of the world?
 The best Stanford GSB essays that worked in the past delivered a narrative that’s both personal and courageous in answering this question.

 Even though you might have to spend hours on this essay through brainstorming, research, talking with others, writing a draft, then another (and then another), just remember that it’s all inside you… it’s your story, and you just have to find it and pull it out.